Log in.png

 Hierarchical Task Analysis

 Based on the information participants provided, a hierarchical task analysis was produced.
-This illustrates the journey the user would typically go through to plan, conduct, record and analyse pupil performances.
-This identifies the touch-points where Striver would provide a solution and support user in reaching their goals.
+This illustrates the journey the user would typically go through to plan, conduct, record, and analyse pupil performances.
+This identifies the touch-points where Striver would provide a solution and support users in reaching their goals.
 It also highlights areas that may require improvement or additional features to enhance the user experience.

 User flow diagram